 I’m inspired to use the legal skills I acquire to bring protection to those who need it.
 Working at the Miscarriages of Justice Review Centre has provided me with the opportunity to fulfil this ambition.
 This has really enhanced my knowledge of the criminal justice system and has given me so many opportunities for real hands-on experience.Priscilla Lim / Law LLB Student

 Legal Tech and Access to Justice

-Legal Tech and Access to Justice is one of the first modules of its kind to have been launched by a UK university that addresses application-based law technology.
+Legal Tech and Access to Justice is one of the first course units of its kind to have been launched by a UK university that addresses application-based law technology.
 The course unit runs in parallel with the Law and Technology Initiative platform the Law School shares with the Alliance Manchester Business School, the Department of Computer Science, and industry stakeholders with the aim to encourage businesses, students and experts to not only develop new skill sets, but as importantly to square up to the challenging ethical, social and political facing legal services in the digital age.

 Manchester free legal help

 Operating from the Civil Justice Centre, volunteer lawyers working with students spend on average six hours per week providing drop-in sessions in the areas of immigration and family law, see the Manchester Free Legal Help information on Law Works.